rafael-santiago/pig/RELNOTES.md

 - Including a how to for the new sub-task related with ``PCAP`` importing.

+- Addition of installing and uninstalling build tasks.

+- Now also including a pretty basic ``man`` page.

 ### Bugfixes

 - When using --no-echo option the gateway's physical address is not really acquired [``commit-id``: #1e21cf].